research-software-directory/research-software-directory/README.md

 Please choose the most appropriate type from `Blogpost`, `Book`, `Book Section`, `Interview`, `Magazine Article`, `Newspaper Article`, `Podcast`, `Radio Broadcast`, `TV Broadcast`, `Video Recording`, `Webpage`.
 And make a best-efford at filling out the other metadata on the `Info` tab.

+### Linking output

+Output is already linked to projects via the folders in the Zotero library, and it is also linked to persons via the `Author` metadata.
+However, presentations and publications are often about a specific piece of software or dataset, and we need to enter this link manually.
+1. Select the item, `Computer Program` or dataset (which is a `Journal Article` with `Extra` set to `itemType: Dataset`)
+2. In the right hand panel, select the `Related` tab
+3. Press the `Add` button
+4. Select the related output from the pop up window.
+5. Press `Ok`
+6. Sync the Zotero library

 ## Example: eSalsa
 ![esalsa_example](https://raw.githubusercontent.com/Tommos0/files/master/esalsa_example.png)